HBhakunamatata/HBhakunamatata.github.io/_posts/2020-07-25-MyBatis-06-Multiple-Single.md

 date: 2020-07-25
 categories: Maven MyBatis
 ---
-The solotion the multiple-single issue
+The solotion to multiple-single issue

-# Multiple --- Single
+## Multiple --- Single

 - Issue : We need query a object in a table that contains another object in another table.
 - Example : query an employee's salary infos with other infos about the employee.